ringcentral/ringcentral-js-widgets/packages/locale-loader/README.md

 };
 ```

-Loader File
+## Loader File
----

 Loader files should be a js file starting with the following comment.

 ```javascript
 /* loadLocale */
 ```

 The webpack loader will generate necessary code (in es6) in compiling process.
 Each locale will be placed into separate bundles.

 If there is a need to not separate the bundles, the following comment can be used instead.

 ```javascript
 /* loadLocale noChunk */
 ```

 There must be a space after '/\*' and '\*/'.

-locale-loader
+## locale-loader
----

-locale-oader is a webpack loader, this must be placed before babel-loader.
+locale-loader is a webpack loader, this must be placed before babel-loader.

 Example webpack config

 ```javascript
 module.exports = {
     module: {